sparrell/sFractals/README.md

   + for user to save for re-creating

 ...

 endstate:
-A. webserver with page that accepts inputs and then creates image
+* webserver with page that accepts inputs and then creates image
-B. data generation server and image render servers
+* data generation server and image render servers
-C. supervision trees
+* supervision trees